google/security-research/kernelctf/rules.md

 ### Vulnerability dupes

-Only the first submission for a vulnerability is eligible for a reward (per target).
+Only the first submission for a vulnerability is eligible for a reward.

-This means: if a vulnerability is exploited on the latest LTS by Researcher A (but not on the other targets), then it can still be exploited on other targets (e.g. by Researcher B or later by Researcher A), but can no longer be exploited on the latest LTS (even if the LTS kernel version is updated).
+This means: if a vulnerability is exploited on the target by Researcher A, it can no longer be exploited on the target (even if the LTS kernel version is updated).

-If a patch commit fixes multiple vulnerabilities (e.g. by backporting a new version of a component to the stable tree), we assume the root cause is the same and we consider further submissions (for the same target) as duplicates.
+If a patch commit fixes multiple vulnerabilities (e.g. by backporting a new version of a component to the stable tree), we assume the root cause is the same and we consider further submissions as duplicates.

-If the same vulnerability is fixed in multiple patch commits (e.g. in commit A in the mainline tree and separately in commit B in the stable tree), then we still consider it as the same vulnerability, thus making further submissions (for the same target) duplicates.
+If the same vulnerability is fixed in multiple patch commits (e.g. in commit A in the mainline tree and separately in commit B in the stable tree), then we still consider it as the same vulnerability, thus making further submissions duplicates.

-The "novel techniques" category is an exception from these rules, as in that category we are rewarding the technique, so you can target already exploited vulnerabilities.

-### Technical requirements

-Minimum 10% stability (if not specified otherwise) is required for all targets.
-Stability is measured by the [exploit_repro Github Action](https://github.com/google/security-research/blob/master/.github/workflows/kernelctf-submission-verification.yaml) which should report `Reliability: 10%` or better in the `Reproduction summary` (after a sane amount of re-runs if needed).

-The exploit needs to run within 5 minutes, otherwise it will be counted as a failed run when we measure stability.

 If you are unsure about eligibility, contact us on the [#kernelctf Discord channel](https://discord.gg/ECS5VnJZys) before making the submission.